openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 There has been previous discussion about the use of MachineSets to create the Machines for the Control Plane.
-In previous iterations of this enhancement they have been recommendations to either create one MachineSet per availability zone or to have some ControlPlaneSet like CRD create MachineSets and leverage these to create the Machines.
+In previous iterations of this enhancement they have been recommendations to either create one MachineSet per availability zone or to have some `ControlPlaneMachineSet` like CRD create MachineSets and leverage these to create the Machines.
 This proposal deliberately omits MachineSets due to concern over the risks and drawbacks that leveraging MachineSets poses in this situation.